Tips From The Trade: Will Sealing Your Slate Tile Change Its Color?June 03, 2017

 Application is easy; just pour the sealer onto the stone and use a towel to spread it around evenly.
-Allow it to penetrate for about ten minutes, applying more sealer if needed as it is absorbed by the stone.
-You want the surface to remain wet, but not to have puddles of sealer.
-The slate will darken when wet, but dry to its original color and texture.
+Allow it to penetrate for about ten minutes, applying more sealer if needed as the stone absorbs it.
+You want the surface to remain wet but not to have puddles of sealer.
+The slate will darken when wet but dry to its original color and texture.

-The benefit of an enhancing sealer is to brighten the colors of the slate tile, which can be dull and chalky in their natural state.
+The benefit of an enhancing sealer is to brighten the colors of the slate tile, which can be dull and chalky in its natural state.
 It also adds a slight shine to the tile.
-These sealers are solvent-based, but are applied the same as a water-based clear sealer.
+These sealers are solvent-based but are applied the same as a water-based clear sealer.

 The main difference is that while a clear sealer disappears when dry, the enhancing sealer will retain the “wet” look.
 Be sure to test the sealer on a spare tile, so you can judge the resulting appearance before using it on your entire installation.

 If you adore the look of glossy, polished slate tiles, you’ll want to apply a topical glossy sealer.
 Water-based and solvent-based sealers are available.
 Solvent-based sealers are more long-lasting and durable, but you’ll want to make sure the room is well-ventilated before application or use a respirator.

 An added benefit of the topical glossy sealer is that it protects the tile from moisture and stains better than the other two choices.
 On the other hand, scratches and scuffs on slate flooring may be more visible, and every couple of years you may need to strip the sealer and re-apply.

 Application of topical glossy sealers is a bit different from the other two types of sealer.
 You must apply a light coat to one section at a time, and you can’t touch the surface until it’s completely dry.
 A second coat may be applied after the first is completely dry, which can take up to four hours.
 This will help you achieve that shiny surface many homeowners love on their slate tile.